cvat-ai/cvat/docs/serverless_tutorial.md

 After that you can upload the annotation file into CVAT.
 It works but it is not user-friendly.
 How to force CVAT to run the script for you?

-Basically a serverless function is a container which packs your python script together with DL model and provides standard interface to interact with it.
+You can pack the script with your DL model into a container which provides standard interface to interact with it.
+One way to do that is to use [function as a service][faas-wiki] approach.
+Your script becomes a function inside cloud infrastructure which can be called over HTTP.
+The nuclio serverless platform helps us to implement and manage such functions.

-- The idea behind serverless functions?
-What is it?
+CVAT supports nuclio out of the box if it is built properly.
+See [the installation guide][cvat-auto-annotation-guide] for instructions.
-- Nuclio introduction and basic links.
+Thus if you deploy a serverless function, CVAT server can see it and call with appropriate arguments.
+Of course there are some tricks how to create serverless functions for CVAT and we will discuss them in next sections of the tutorial.

 ## User story